(syllabus and calendar)

 Java programming is the process of creating:

-Sun Microsystems likes to think of the Java platform as a target for software development, much as traditionally software developers targeted an operating-system or processor-based platform such as MacOS/Motorola, Windows/Intel, or Sun/Sparc.
+The Java platform is a target for software development, much as traditionally software developers targeted an operating-system or processor-based platform such as MacOS/Motorola, Windows/Intel, or Sun/Sparc.

 To develop code for the Java platform, the software developer uses: